-Islamic oppression:
+Islamic oppression

 The Yemeni Constitution declares Islam the state religion and Sharia the source of all legislation.
-Proselytism is prohibited and Muslims are forbidden from converting.
-Islam is a key part of the identity of Yemeni tribes, while militant organizations such as the Houthis, Al-Qaeda in the Arabian Peninsula (AQAP) and IS seek to implement a puritanical form of Islam.
+Proselytism is prohibited, and Muslims are forbidden from converting.
+Islam is a key part of Yemeni tribal identity, while militant organizations such as the Houthis, Al-Qaeda in the Arabian Peninsula (AQAP) and IS seek to implement a puritanical form of Islam.
 They are the main drivers of this Islamic oppression and have actively targeted and killed Christians.

-Clan oppression:
+Clan oppression

-Yemeni society is primarily tribal with central government authority often playing a secondary role in terms of governance.
+Yemeni society is primarily tribal, with central government authority often playing a secondary role in terms of governance.
 Islamic identity is intertwined with ethnic identity.
-In many areas, tribal elders enforce tribal law and custom, which prohibit members from leaving or marrying outside of the tribe, especially to a Christian.
+In many areas, tribal elders enforce tribal law and custom, which prohibits members from leaving or marrying outside the tribe, especially to a Christian.
 Punishment for disobedience can be death or banishment.

-Dictatorial paranoia:
+Dictatorial paranoia

-Yemen has been under dictatorship since the rule of President Ali Abdullah Saleh, who was president until 2012.
-Within the context of conflict, the survival instinct of warring parties is inevitably strong.
-Reports in 2018 suggested that, in Houthi controlled areas, increasingly harsh measures were being taken by the Houthi administration against individuals or associations deemed to be a threat by the ruling authority.
+Yemen has been under a dictatorship since 2012.
+Within the context of conflict, the survival instinct of warring parties is strong.
+In Houthi-controlled areas, increasingly harsh measures were being taken by the Houthi administration against individuals or associations deemed to be a threat by the ruling authority.
 This has continued and includes members of religious minority communities.

-Organized corruption and crime:
+Organized corruption and crime

-Christians are particularly prone to be victims of crime since they are often viewed as foreigners and associated with the West.
+Christians are particularly likely to be victims of crime since they are often viewed as foreigners and associated with the West.
 They are vulnerable since the lack of rule of law provides greater impunity to those who commit crimes against them.